 1. Driveway Cracks

-Any cracks in pavement or asphalt naturally happen over time and aren’t a big concern, and frankly not noticeable at first glance.
-These are also easily fixed with seal coating or some Quickrete, so buyers aren’t too concerned about this during a home sale, and neither should you.
+Any hairline cracks in pavement or asphalt are normal wear over time and aren’t a big concern, and frankly not noticeable at first glance.
+These are also easily fixed with seal coating or some Quickrete or sealcoating, so buyers aren’t too concerned about this during a home sale, and neither should you.

 2. Functional Appliances

-If your old appliances are working properly, you can leave them be.
+If your appliances are working properly and look good, you can leave them be.
 If a buyer is truly intent on getting brand new appliances, they can ask the home seller for it after the inspection.
-However, if the home inspector deemed these units functional, then sellers can feel free to say no to replacing them.
+However, if the home inspector deems these units functional, then sellers can feel free to say no to replacing them.

 3. Minor Cosmetic Defects in Flooring

-The occasional crack in a tile or scratch on wood flooring isn’t a deal breaker for many, and if you just leave them be, chances are the buyer won’t think they are a big deal either.
-These defects don’t typically jump out as a bad first impression.
-However, missing grout or missing floor panels should be fixed.
+The occasional crack in a tile isn’t a deal breaker for many, and if you just leave it be, chances are the buyer won’t think they are a big deal either.
+For example, a defect like a couple of scratches in hardwood floors doesn’t typically jump out as a bad first impression.
+However, missing grout or missing entire floor panels does matter.

 4. Outdated Faucets